 Testing for the different types of transient voltages that could produce glitches at the levels and rates observed in LPF would require dedicated detection circuitry and long measurements.
 The voltage levels are however accessible, and such testing in preparation for LISA is recommended.

-\paragraph{Outgassing environment} One candidate source of force is the exchange of momentum between the TM and the gas molecules surrounding it.
+\textit{Outgassing environment.}---One candidate source of force is the exchange of momentum between the test mass and the gas molecules surrounding it.
 This exchange, in the form of Brownian noise, dominated the noise budget at frequencies above about \SI{1}{\milli\hertz} \cite{armano:subfemtog}.

-Gas pressure around the TM, that we deduced from the Brownian noise, decayed over the course of the mission, as the vacuum chambers were vented to space via venting ducts.
+Gas pressure around the test mass, that we deduced from the Brownian noise, decayed over the course of the mission, as the vacuum chambers were vented to space via venting ducts.
 Pressure went from about $\SI{10}{\micro\pascal}$ at the beginning of the mission, to about $\SI{1}{\micro\pascal}$ toward the end, following a power law function of time, strongly indicative of water outgassing \cite{lpf_noiseperf3}.

-The vacuum environment of the TM is rather unusual, as the vacuum chamber is densely packed with components: TM, EH, TM launch-lock mechanism, various cable bundles, etc. Thus, the outgassing surface to volume ratio is unusually high for a vacuum system, and the distribution of outgassing surfaces rather non symmetric around the TM.
+The vacuum environment of the test mass is rather unusual, as the vacuum chamber is densely packed with components: test mass, electrode housing, test mass launch-lock mechanism, various cable bundles, etc. Thus, the outgassing surface to volume ratio is unusually high for a vacuum system, and the distribution of outgassing surfaces rather non symmetric around the test mass.

 In such an environment, one possible source of glitches may be an event of release of some metastably trapped gas from pores.
-Similar events are often observed in vacuum systems, due to so-called virtual leaks - cavities with a high impedance connection to the outside - that may trap gas and release it in bursts \cite{hoffman_handbook_1998}.
+Similar events are often observed in vacuum systems, due to so-called virtual leaks -- cavities with a high impedance connection to the outside -- that may trap gas and release it in bursts \cite{hoffman_handbook_1998}.
 The phenomenon is also known to be triggered by mechanical stress and friction.